A dog barking is natural to them, and it's unreasonable for us as owners to expect our dogs to never bark.

 Mind-teaser games like “find the toy” or hide-and-seek will tire your dog out.

 Here are a few tips on what not to do in your efforts to end your dog barking problems:

 - Don't yell.
 Speak calmly and firmly.
 Shouting stimulates your dog to bark more as he thinks you are joining in.

 - Yelling “shut up” or “quiet” won't mean a thing to your dog unless you have trained him/her to know what it means.

-- Don't muzzle your dog to keep them quiet for long periods of time when they are alone.
+- Don't muzzle your dog to keep them quiet for long periods when they are alone.
 It can be dangerous to your pet.
-Your dog regulates his temperature through the mouth by panting and a muzzles prevents your dog from doing this, as well as drinking water and eating.
+Your dog regulates his temperature through the mouth by panting.
+A muzzle prevents your dog from doing this and drinking water and eating.

 - Do not intensify your dog's barking by acting excited when you get home.
 It is best to ignore your dog until he/she calms down and then calmly say hello.